Are you comparing Webflow vs WordPress and wondering which one is better for you?

 Webflow offers a limited free version that allows you to make your website and host it using a subdomain with Webflow branding.

-They have two types of paid plans the Site Plans and Account Plans.
+They have two types of paid plans Site Plans and Workspace Plans.

 Site Plans are priced per site, allow you to use your own domain name (domain price not included), and are priced based on the type of site you want to make.